Der arme Heinrich: The Question of Genre

 A significant problem in literary research is a lack of consensus as to which literary genre Der Arme Heinrich belongs.
 The relatively short narrative with 1,520 verses is on one hand closely related to spiritual or metaphysical literature such as the legend, the fable or fairy tale, the parable, and the hagiography.
 On the other hand, it has unmistakable elements of the chivalric romance.
 The religious dimensions of the text clearly dominate the narrative, but even though Heinrich is converted and miraculously healed, he does not become a saint.
 It is strikingly analogous to the form of the redemption fairy tale, but this genre lacks the religious themes that are predominant in Der Arme Heinrich.

 Because elements of both spiritual texts and chivalric romances are recognizable in Der Arme Heinrich, it must be understood as a special form: the miraculous chivalric romance.
 To avoid the complications of assigning a particular genre to the text, it is often referred to as a short epic or rhymed couplet poem (similar to a heroic couplet, but lacking iambic pentameter).

 Der Arme Heinrich is often referred to as having a novelistic character and is called a verse novel, but the term is generally only used for stories from the late Middle Ages and the Renaissance.
 As the text dates prior to 1200, it is nearly completely unique in terms of genre.
 Its only contemporaries that share a genre are the anonymous middle high German verse romance Moriz von Craûn, in which Maurice II de Craon is the central character, and Wernher der Gartenære's Meier Helmbrecht.

 Translations and adaptations

-Von Aue's story was first translated into Modern German in the late 18th century but only became well known in Germany through an adaptation by the Brothers Grimm in 1815.
+Hartmann's story was first translated into Modern German in the late 18th century but only became well known in Germany through an adaptation by the Brothers Grimm in 1815.
 Around that time, it was translated into a number of other languages, including English.

 The story was the original basis for Henry Wadsworth Longfellow's loose adaptation in an 1851 poem "The Golden Legend."
 Longfellow's poem was adapted into a very popular cantata of the same name by Arthur Sullivan with libretto by Joseph Bennett first performed in 1888.

 The poem was later, independently adapted into a full, German-language opera by Hans Pfitzner with the libretto by James Grun.
 It opened in 1895 in Mainz and was later performed in numerous German cities.

 The story was also adopted into a play by Gerhart Hauptmann, which opened in 1902 in Vienna.